-Sara Wolk Bernstein, M.A.Ed., Grade 3 Hebrew and Jewish Studies Teacher, grew up in Minneapolis and has been on faculty at Heilicher since 1992.
+Sara Wolk Bernstein, M.A.Ed., Grade 3 Hebrew and Jewish Studies Teacher/Hebrew Language Resource Specialist, grew up in Minneapolis and has been at Heilicher since 1992.
 She earned a B.A. in theater with a minor in Hebrew from the University of Minnesota.
-She attended the University of Judaism in Los Angeles (now called the American Jewish University) for graduate school, where she earned a graduate degree in education and administration with additional credits equal to a second bachelor's degree in Jewish Studies.
-Before returning to the Twin Cities, Sara held positions with the Jewish Community Centers Association of Greater Los Angeles, LA Unified Public Schools, and the LA Bureau of Jewish Education.
-She has traveled to Israel many times, including as a chaperone/leader for high school educational touring programs.
-During her years at Heilicher, she has continued her own learning in areas of foreign language learning, special education, multiple intelligences, curriculum design, and instructional differentiation.
-She has held numerous positions during her tenure, including Assistant Principal, Director of Judaic Studies, and Hebrew Resource Coordinator.
-Her favorite position is that of classroom teacher!
+She attended American Jewish University where she earned her master's degree in education and administration with additional credits equal to a second bachelor's degree in Jewish studies.
+Before returning to the Twin Cities, Sara held positions with the Jewish Community Centers Association of Greater Los Angeles, LA Unified Public Schools, and LA Bureau of Jewish Education.
+During her years at Heilicher, she has continued her professional learning in areas of foreign language acquisition, special education, curriculum design, and instructional differentiation.

-Elena Levitt, M.A., M.A.Ed., Grades 4-5 Hebrew and Jewish Studies Teacher, earned her B.A. in Hebrew letters and M.A.Ed. from American Jewish University.
+Elena Levitt, M.A., M.A.Ed., Grades 4-6 Jewish Studies Teacher, earned her B.A. in Hebrew letters and M.A.Ed. from American Jewish University.
 She also earned her B.A. in Political Science and Journalism and M.A. in Liberal Studies with a concentration in Jewish Studies from the University of Memphis.
 Elena has worked in formal and informal education in both teaching and administrative capacities in Memphis, Los Angeles, St. Paul, and Minneapolis.
 Elena joined the Heilicher faculty in 2007.
-She is very happy to have come home to St. Louis Park with her husband Matt to raise their two amazing daughters.
+She is very happy to have come home to St. Louis Park to raise two amazing daughters.
 She has a great passion for sharing the breadth and depth of Jewish learning with her students.
 In her free time Elena enjoys reading, walking, and spending time with family and friends.

-Maayan Scholder, Grades 2 and 6-8 Hebrew and Jewish Studies Teacher, was born and raised in Gedera, Israel, where she taught elementary education for the past 11 years.
+Maayan Scholder, Grade 2 Hebrew and Jewish Studies Teacher and Grades 6-8 Hebrew Teacher, was born and raised in Gedera, Israel, where she taught elementary education for the past 11 years.
 A recognized leader in Israel’s education system, Maayan pioneered a unique chavruta partnered learning method for successfully teaching Jewish Studies to grade-school students and has served in many educational leadership positions such as pedagogical coordinator and field studies facilitator.
 Maayan holds a B.A. in criminology from Bar Ilan University and studied elementary education at Achva College with a focus on Hebrew linguistics.
 Furthermore, she has a special accreditation in teaching Israeli Jewish Culture from the prestigious Shalom Hartman Institute in Jerusalem.
-Having recently moved from Israel to the Twin Cities with her family, Maayan is excited to join the Heilicher family.
+She moved from Israel to the Twin Cities with her family and joined Heilicher in 2022.